kmarusek/1010/wp-content/plugins/eps-301-redirects/readme.txt

 == Changelog ==

+= 2.60 =
+* 2021/02/13
+* added 404 error log
+* fixed some bugs
+* made sure all DB queries use prepare() function
+* PRO version is now available for purchase from free

 = 2.55 =
 * 2021/01/30
-* Removed promo campaign for PRO version
+* Removed promo campaign for WP 301 Redirects PRO version
 * Added flyout menu

 = 2.53 =
 * 2020/09/29
-* More issues fixed related to translation plugins
+* More issues fixed related to redirections with translation plugins
 * Fixed issue with encoding source & target URLs in some situations.
-* Added promo campaign for PRO version in November
+* Added promo campaign for WP 301 Redirects PRO version in November

 = 2.52 =
 * 2020/09/07